tbrowder/nwflug/NWFLUG/my-presentations/src/why-linux.md

 freedom to automate tasks typical in research or other work or study in technical fields.

+**Linux** also gives the user much greater control over what happens and what does not happen on his or her computer.

 ## Linux vs. Windows: Windows

 Windows:

 - Is everywhere

-- It's primarily a GUI operation
+- Is primarily a GUI operation

-- Expensive
+- Is expensive

 - **Hides internals**

-- **Non-case-sensitive file system**
+- **Has a non-case-sensitive file system**

+- Updates when Microsoft says it should, often restarting your computer without your permission.

 ## Linux vs. Windows: Linux